And so it came to pass, that in 2016, a new Doctor Who spin-off was launched.

 It’s an interesting thing to note that Jack, Charlie, and of course Luke Smith in “The Sarah Jane Adventures” (who is the absolute best, and so damn cute, and I won’t hear a word against him), the three most important male LGBT characters in the New Who universe, are all aliens.
 Well, technically, one out-worlder human, one alien and one boy geniuuuuuuus cloned from human DNA, but you get me.
 In a way, it’s a problematic trope – portraying gayness as something inhuman, coming from another world, is not exactly a good idea; of course you still get Ianto and Matteusz, but they are considerably less important characters, and express their sexuality in large part in reaction towards the leads.
 Ianto is not into men, “just [Jack]”, to quote “Day One“.
 And while Matteusz does get one scene that explores him coming out to his grandma in “Detained“, most of his scenes explore his relationship with the lead, with Charlie.
 The main characters are still gay aliens.
 In the case of Luke Smith, it’s explored in a pretty intelligent way, with his initial problems to integrate the human society as potential very clear metaphors of the struggles of a gay person feeling ill-at-ease in their environment.
 It’s less clear when Charlie and Jack are concerned.
 It would take someone a lot more clever than me to really unpack it, but I think it has a lot to do with the aesthetics of Who, really – the Doctor as this fantastical adventurer exploring the stars out there and jumping from one ridiculous adventure to another … There’s an innate form of camp in that; and access to an infinity of spaces and times mean you literally can go everywhere, be anyone you want to be, get a sense of pure, unadulterated freedom.
 It’s not a coincidence if the two queer companions of the new series, Clara (admittedly only coded bisexual), and Bill, end up, so to speak, alien-ized, their very being changed on a biological level.
 So really, you can get the aesthetics, but there is still something frustrating about it.

 Because that’s a complaint one can level at Class – it sets up an incredibly rich, diverse cast, but doesn’t always seem to be that interested in exploring their background and experiences.
 The closest we get is Ram’s monologue on Sikhism in “Brave-ish Heart“, which is admittedly terrific; and Quill’s whole arc in “The Metaphysical Engine“.
 But we see precious little of Tanya’s home life, for instance, outside of the trauma of her father’s death.
 And Matteusz’ gayness and the struggles he faces are left almost entierly silent.
 His relationship with Charlie is an evidence, it just comes up without discussion – first scene, they exchange loving looks, second scene, they’re going to prom and kissing.
 Which is fine – portraying a happy couple of gay characters that just happen to love each other simply and without conflict is a perfectly good thing to do.
 Plus, they’re really cute – that scene where Matteusz helps Charlie through a panic attack is one I’ve seen several LGBT people relate a lot with, and find a lot of comfort in.
-But yeah – LGBT representation needs to be varied, to offer both positive and negative characters, simple and complicated ones; “flat” characters and three-dimension ones (I will refer you to this excellent video on the topic).
+But yeah – LGBT representation needs to be varied, to offer both positive and negative characters, simple and complicated ones; “flat” characters and three-dimensional ones (I will refer you to this excellent video on the topic).
 The issue here is more one of coherency.
 Class is not a simple show.
 Class wants to tackle every subject under the sun, it wants to struggle with incredibly messy and complicated political matters, with religion and faith, with layered metatextual matters.
 And sometimes, you feel like the themes and the big important questions matter more than the characters – if you want to tell such a deep, complex tale, wouldn’t you need, before anything else, really strong characters with a background that’s rich, complex, and explored in details?
 Shouldn’t narrative complexity, in a perfect world, be a gradual and slow process that builds towards its final point?

 2 – The Doctor’s introduction